hariluxy/Polish-Verb-Wizard/README.md

 1. **Verb Classification**

-   - **Automatic Analysis**: Upload a file containing a list of Polish verbs in infinitive, and the program will analyze each one.
+   - **Automatic Analysis**: Upload a file containing a list of Polish verbs in infinitive or write them directly, and the program will analyze each one.
    - **Detailed Categorization**: Generates a `1_verb_simple.txt` file where verbs are sorted into four categories:
      - **Imperfective**
      - **Perfective**